Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 How are you, sir?

-Well, why did you exclude yourself?
+Why did you exclude yourself?

-Because I know what a friend is, and you know, I know I don't I'm not a goat.
+And, you know, I know I don't, I'm not a GOAT.

-I wasn't in your book about goats, so thanks a lot.
+I wasn't in your book about GOATs.

-I'm not even claiming to be a goat.
+I'm not even claiming to be a GOAT.

 I'm just claiming to be a humble servant here.